 If you get an email from Fred Bloggs, who says he works at HSBC and wants to transfer millions of dollars into your bank account, but uses email@example.com or similar, he is a scammer - guaranteed.
 You can always have some fun with a scammer by demanding that he re-sends you his email from his alleged employer, such as a bank and see how he tries to worm out of doing that, simply because he cannot do it.
 A scammer cannot access an official email account at a bank or company.
 Replying to the scammer and saying that you will phone HSBC on their official listed number and ask for Fred Bloggs usually sees the scammer trying to prevent this from happening with a series of lame and implausible excuses.

-African scammers usually do not have a good grasp of English and often they cobble together scam emails by copying and pasting bits and pieces of a few emails into one masterpiece, not realising how idiotic they sound.
+African scammers are uneducated and illiterate third-world retards and do not have a good grasp of English.
+Often they cobble together scam emails by copying and pasting bits and pieces of a few emails into one masterpiece, not realising how idiotic they sound.
 For example, here is one of these stupid scam emails.

 A person with any modicum of intelligence who receives this email will immediately notice that the scammer first states that there are undisclosed funds in a metal truck weighing 12kg.
 But in the very next paragraph, this metal trunk suddenly becomes an ATM card. because "the contents of the ATM VISA CARD was not properly declared by the consignee".
 Then a demand is made for the receiver of this nonsense to apply for alleged approval documents from Benin, that hotbed of advance fee scams and those documents will cost $100 each.
 The fees would be paid to a "Barrister", of course being the scammer sitting near a Western Union agency and ready to collect the loot from any idiot who falls for this mistake-riddled piece of garbage.